rfjakob/gocryptfs/Documentation/MANPAGE.md

 Use HKDF to derive separate keys for content and name encryption from the master key.
 Default true.

-#### -nosyslog
-Diagnostic messages are normally redirected to syslog once gocryptfs daemonizes.
-This option disables the redirection and messages will continue be printed to stdout and stderr.

 #### -plaintextnames
 Do not encrypt file names and symlink targets.